NETGEAR today unveils its latest travel router, the Nighthawk 5G M7 Hotspot with eSIM (model MH7150).

 NETGEAR says the new M7 Portable WiFi Hotspot with eSIM will be available in January 2026 for $499.99 in the US.
 It’ll also be available in other regions for €599.99 EUR, £529.00 GBP, $699.99 CAD, and $749.00 AUD.

 In all, the new mobile hotspot is looking like it’s going to be an excellent travel router.
-Check back in early 2026 to see how it pans out in real-world performance.
-In the meantime, if you can’t, below is the list of the current top-five alternatives.
+Check back in early 2026 to see how it performs in real-world conditions.
+In the meantime, if you can’t, here is the list of the current top five alternatives.

 Top 5 best travel routers